by Scott Mehl © Unofficial Royalty 2016

 Empress Eugénie of the French was the wife of Emperor Napoleon III, the last French monarch.
 She was born Doña María Eugenia Ignacia Agustina de Palafox y Kirkpatrick on May 5, 1826, in Granada, Spain.
 Her parents were Cipriano de Palafox y Portocarrero,8th Count of Montijo and María Manuela Enriqueta Kirkpatrick de Closbourn y de Grevigné, and she had one older sister:

 At six years old, she left Spain for Paris where she attended the Convent of the Sacré Coeur and the Gymnase Normal, Civil et Orthosomatique.
 In 1837, she left for a boarding school in the United Kingdom, with her sister, to learn English.
 In addition to her formal schooling, she also received an extensive education at home, under two English governesses.
 When her father died in 1839, the sisters returned to their mother in Madrid.
-Because of her mother’s position in Spanish society, Eugenie met Queen Isabella II of Spain and took several trips to Europe to find an appropriate husband.
+Because of her mother’s position in Spanish society, Eugenie met Queen Isabella II of Spain and took several trips in Europe to find an appropriate husband.

 Eugénie first met Prince Louis Napoléon in April 1849.
 At the time, he was president of the Second Republic.
-His attempts to seduce her failed, as she insisted on marriage before any sort of physical relationship.
+His attempts to seduce her failed, as she insisted on marriage before any physical relationship.
 Louis Napoleon became Emperor Napoleon III in December 1852, and the following month, on January 22, 1853, he announced his engagement to Eugénie.
 Following a civil ceremony at the Tuileries Palace, the couple married at the Cathedral of Notre-Dame in Paris on January 29, 1853.
 They had one son:

 Despite initial reservations about her less-than-royal background, Eugénie quickly became beloved by the French people.
 She traveled extensively, representing the Emperor – including the opening of the Suez Canal in 1869 – and served as Regent during his absences from the country.
 She also became a close advisor to her husband, who often consulted her on important issues.